tofonjvd/Network-Automation/README.md

 - Cisco IOS Switches

 **List of supported configurations are:**
-- making vlans
+- make vlans.
+- configure VTP mode.
-- assign a vlan to an interface
+- assign a vlan to an interface.
-- assign a voice vlan to an interface
+- assign a voice vlan to an interface.
+- change the interface switchport to access.
-- change the interface switchport to access or trunk
+- change the interface switchport to trunk, configure the "allowed" and "native" vlans and the encapsulation method.
-- configure ip address on interfaces
+- configure static ip address on interfaces.
+- configure an interface to get ip address from dhcp.
+- configure speed and duplex.
-- configure static route on devices
+- configure static route on devices with different "distance metric".
-- export data from devices using different "show" commands
+- export data from devices using different "show" commands in JSON.
 - and more !

 I defined the .csv files based on my another project that I implemented in GNS3, you can find the project [here](https://github.com/tofonjvd/GNS3_vlan_interface_ssh_mac_copy__practice)